Professor Sarah Lewington

 Sarah Lewington is an epidemiologist and statistician.
 She graduated in Mathematics and Statistics from Leicester University in 1988 and spent 5 years working as a medical statistician in the pharmaceutical industry before returning to university to study for an MSc in Applied Statistics at Southampton University.
 She came to Oxford University to co-ordinate the Prospective Studies Collaboration in 1995 and gained her DPhil in Epidemiology in 1999.

-Sarah is also Scientific Director for the MSc in Global Health Science and Epidemiology, with responsibility for the planning, development, delivery and management of all aspects of the MSc degree course.
+Sarah is also Scientific Director for the MSc in Global Health Science and Epidemiology and Director of Graduate Studies for taught courses.

 In 2016, Sarah was elected as a Research Fellow at Green Templeton College.

 Sarah is Co-Chair of the World Health Organization's Reference Group on Health Statistics (WHO RGHS).With recent developments in global health and an increased focus on monitoring and accountability, the Reference Group was renewed in 2019 to ensure that WHO and its Member States continue to benefit from the best possible scientific and strategic advice and support in the generation, use, interpretation, and dissemination of global health statistics.